Phil Hickerson: Professional wrestling career

 Hickerson debuted in 1974 in the Tennessee-based NWA Mid America promotion.
-In July 1974, he formed a tag team with Al Greene, with whom he won the NWA Southern Tag Team Championship (Mid-America version) three times that year, trading the titles with Jerry Lawler and Tojo Yamamoto.
+In July 1974, he formed a tag team with Al Greene known as the "Sherman Tanks", with whom he won the NWA Southern Tag Team Championship (Mid-America version) three times that year, trading the titles with Jerry Lawler and Tojo Yamamoto.
 In December 1974, Hickerson formed a short-lived new tag team with Doug Patton.

-In mid-1973, Hickerson formed a tag team with Dennis Condrey known as "The Bicentennial Kings" (in reference to the then-upcoming United States Bicentennial).
+In mid-1975, Hickerson formed a tag team with Dennis Condrey known as the "Bicentennial Kings" (in reference to the then-upcoming United States Bicentennial).
 In 1975, they teamed with Al Greene to win the NWA World Six-Man Tag Team Championship.
-Between 1976 and 1978, The Bicentennial Kings won the NWA Southern Tag Team Championship (Mid-America version) / AWA Southern Tag Team Championship nine times.
+Between 1976 and 1978, the Bicentennial Kings won the NWA Southern Tag Team Championship (Mid-America version) / AWA Southern Tag Team Championship nine times.
 They also won the NWA United States Tag Team Championship (Mid-America version) five times and the NWA Mid-America Tag Team Championship twice.

-In 1977, Hickerson left NWA Mid America to join Jerry Lawler's Memphis-based Continental Wrestling Association.
+In 1977, Hickerson left NWA Mid America to join Jerry Lawler's Memphis, Tennessee-based Continental Wrestling Association.
 In 1985, he won the AWA International Heavyweight Championship three times.
 In 1988, he won the CWA Heavyweight Championship.

 In November and December 1988, Hickerson toured Japan with All-Japan Pro Wrestling, competing in the 1988 World's Strongest Tag Determination League alongside Jerry Blackwell.

 In February 1989, Hickerson began wrestling for the United States Wrestling Association, where he portrayed a faux-Japanese character and was managed by Tojo Yamamoto.
 He adopted the ring name "PY Chu-hi" (a pun based on Yamamoto's former ring name, "PY Chung", and the alcoholic drink Chu-hi).
 In July 1989, he defeated Eric Embry for the WCWA Texas Heavyweight Championship; he lost the title back to Embry the following month.

 In 1995, Hickerson was inducted into the Memphis Wrestling Hall of Fame.

 Retirement

 After retiring from wrestling, Hickerson has worked as a radio DJ for WYN 106.9 in Jackson, Tennessee.
-In the latter part of his wrestling career Hickerson managed Tremors Nightclub in Jackson TN from 1981-1987.
+In the latter part of his wrestling career, Hickerson managed Tremors Nightclub in Jackson, Tennessee, from 1981 to 1987.